zaobao/shufenet/README.md

 BUILDING SHUFENET
 =================
 Download all the files into one directory.
-Run install.sh with the root privilege.
+Run install.sh with root privilege.

 RUNNING SHUFENET
 ================